Siege of Jajce: Siege

 Corvinus branched off his army into two divisions.
 The first led by Emeric Zápolya was about to approach Jajce from the north along the Vrbas river, while the other led by Corvinus himself carried the siege weapons and chose the network of paved roads (kaldrma) from the north-west to Ključ, liberating each city connected.
 He appointed John Pongrácz de Dengeleg as the supplies overseer and provost Gaspar Bak of Berend as the ammunition/siege engines operator.
-The third contingent was recruited in Croatia, thus it arrived from the west in the direction of Bihać and was commanded by Martin Frankopan, while the reinforcements from Hum lead by Duke Stjepan and his son Vladislav Hercegović blocked Jajce from the south (Prozor, Donji Vakuf).
+The third contingent was recruited in Croatia, thus it arrived from the west in the direction of Bihać and was commanded by Martin Frankopan, while the reinforcements from Hum led by Duke Stjepan and his son Vladislav Hercegović blocked Jajce from the south (Prozor, Donji Vakuf).
 In November Matthias reached the town in a four-days march (on the 4th or 5th), which is considered quite a fast progress regarding the medieval infrastructure conditions.
 Upon the recent success among the Bosnian population, Corvinus anticipated local support and thus instantly attacked the town of Jajce on 5–6 October, subduing it on the first try.
 After a short hand-to-hand combat the Ottoman garrison locked itself in the Jajce Fortress.

 The siege possibly started at the confluence of Pliva–Vrbas, and the siege machines were installed in the half-circle of Carevo Polje–Borci–Baščeluci.
 The cannons could cause little damage to the walls as their fire range varied from 300 to 900 meters, which was also the range covered by the defending Ottoman archers.
 Corvinus exhorted his troops by giving out letters of land donation to those who emerged in battle.
 In order to officially induct these manors he set up his own chancellery in the camp to administrate them.
 On the day of the planned general offensive the captains of the fortress called for surrender talks, which led to an agreement the same day.
 According to Thallóczy, those who wanted to leave could do so without their slaves, while the rest were free to join the Black Army; around 400 soldiers chose to be drafted into the Hungarian army, including the head captain Yusuf Bey.